monsoonmaelstrom/book2/book2.md

 “Like what?”
 Liam asks evenly.

 “Wrong.
 Am I always wrong?”
-I ask desperately.
+I question, desperately.
 Liam’s words were laced with precisely enough magic to take the edge off, but I’m still steps away from a full blown panic attack.

 “What do you mean?”

-“She said I couldn’t manage my power, and here I am leaking power onto you and not even noticing it because I’m… excited,” I finish lamely.
+“She said I couldn’t manage my power, and here I am leaking it onto you and not even noticing because I’m… excited,” I finish lamely.

 Liam laughs.

 “Don’t do that!”
-I say as I yank my hands from his.
+I demand, as I yank my hands from his.

-“Hey, wait,” he says quickly.
+“Hey, wait,” he responds quickly.
 “I’m sorry.
 I wasn’t laughing at you, I promise.”
 He enfolds me in his embrace.
 “And no, I don’t think you’re always like that.
 Or at least today is the first time I felt it.
 So no, I don’t think she’s right and no, you’re not always wrong.
 I think this is new and it probably makes it a lot easier for it to happen.
 It’s like adding a new spigot to a water pipe.”

 “I—I’m sorry.
 I had no idea.”